NiklasvonM/ocr-stringdist/README.md

 - **Weighted Levenshtein Distance**: An adaptation of the classic Levenshtein algorithm with custom substitution costs for character pairs that are commonly confused in OCR models.
 - **Pre-defined OCR Distance Map**: A built-in distance map for common OCR confusions (e.g., "0" vs "O", "1" vs "l", "5" vs "S").
 - **Customizable Cost Maps**: Create your own substitution cost maps for specific OCR systems or domains.
+- **Best Match Finder**: Utility function find_best_candidate to efficiently find the best matching string from a collection of candidates using any specified distance function (including the library's OCR-aware ones).
+Supports early stopping for performance optimization.

 ## Usage

+### Weighted Levenshtein Distance

 ```python
 import ocr_stringdist as osd